LizzyMaybeDev/Patcher-Explanation/README.md

 - **Don't Cull Entity Nametags** - Render nametags even when the entity and nametag are occluded.
 - **Don't Cull Armorstand Nametags** - Render nametags even when the armour stand is occluded.
 - **Check Armorstand Rules** - Don't cull armorstands that have a marker set in their entity rules.
 This will result in a lot of unculled armorstands in places like Hypixel Skyblock, but will provide better entity visibility while losing out on some performance improvements.
-- **Particle Culling** - Stop particles that aren't visible to the player from rendering. *default
 - **Disable Armorstands** - Stop armorstands from rendering (armorstands are commonly used for NPC nametag rendering.
 Enabling this will stop those from rendering as well).
 - **Disable Semitransparent Players** - Stop semitransparent players from rendering.
 - **Disable Enchantment Books** - Stop enchantment table books from rendering.